 In your evaluation, the doctor will make sure that he collects all of the information that he needs to help you decide on the correct treatment plan.

-Dr. Gray or Dr. Jake will meet with you and evaluate your teeth and bone structure to determine the type of treatment that will be best for you.
+Dr. Gray, Dr. Jake, or Dr. Soon will meet with you and evaluate your teeth and bone structure to determine the type of treatment that will be best for you.
 In addition to a complete physical examination of your mouth, the doctor will take panoramic digital X-rays and photographs using our intraoral camera, in order to fully evaluate your bone depth and health.
 In order to determine your candidacy for implant surgery, the doctor will want to take a complete medical history as well.

 Step 2: Treatment Plan